rod080/RecipeTree/README.md

 # RecipeTree

 <h5>
 This application is a user friendly virtual cookbook that allows culinary professionals to log all their recipes in a single app.
-Allows easy access to the community recipes via User friendly interface.
+Allows easy access to the community recipes via user friendly interface.
 </h5>

 ## Starting the app locally